medleyjs/medley/docs/App.md

 <a id="ready"></a>
 ### `app.ready([callback])`

-+ `callback(err)` *(function)* - Called when all plugins and sub apps have finished loading.
++ `callback(err)` *(function)* - Called when all plugins and sub-apps have finished loading.
   + `err` *(Error)* - The callback is passed an Error if one occurred during the loading process.

-Starts the process of loading registered plugins and sub apps.
+Starts the process of loading registered plugins and sub-apps.

 ```js
 app.ready((err) => {